ga4gh/ga4gh-starter-kit-passport-ui/README.md

 ***
 ## The Passport Broker
 One crucial service is the passport broker, which is a docker container as well.
-It is named `ga4gh-starter-kit-passport-ui_passport-broker_1`.
+It is named `ga4gh-starter-kit-passport-ui_passport-broker_1` in the docker compose.
 We can interact with the service by sending it various different API requests.

 Confirm the service is working:

-###### API Platform
-Send a GET request to the `http://localhost:4500/ga4gh/passport/v1/service-info` endpoint.

 ###### Python
 Run the command:
 ```
 python utils/GetServiceInfo.py
 ```

+###### API Platform
+Send a GET request to the `http://localhost:4500/ga4gh/passport/v1/service-info` endpoint.

 You should get back an object body starting with `id` with value `"org.ga4gh.starterkit.passport.broker"`, and other information.

 ***